DemocracyApps/storyflows/documentation/flow.md

 # Flow
 ## Introduction
-A StoryFlows flow is a collection of _sequences_ connected by branches and jumps.
-This together with a _state_ space comprises an entire StoryFlows system.
+A StoryFlows flow is a collection of _sequences_ that are interconnected by branches and jumps embedded in the cards that comprise the individual steps of a sequence.
+The collection of sequences and cards together with a _state_ space make up the StoryFlows system.

-## Sequences and Steps
+## Sequences
-### Sequence
-A sequence is a linear flow of content, with individual items of the sequence designated _sequence steps_.
-Each step corresponds to a [card](cards.md).
-A sequence consists of:
+A sequence is a linear flow of content comprised of an array of [cards](cards.md) and definitions of state variables associated with the sequence.
+The fields describing a sequence are:

-1. ID (required, unique)
+* ID (string or number | required | unique)
-2. Name (required)
-3. Description (optional)
-4. Steps - array of _steps_
+* Name (string | required)
+* Description (string | optional)
+* Cards (array of string or number | may be empty) - array of card IDs
-5. Variables - a list of variable definitions and initial values that should be associated with this sequence in the system state (optional, see below)
+* Variables (json | optional) - a list of variable definitions and initial values that should be associated with this sequence in the system state (optional, see below)

-### Sequence Step
-A sequence step definition consists of:

-1. ID of the card that provides its content (this can be undefined while a sequence is being constructed, but obviously doesn't make sense to leave undefined for actual presentation)
-2. Variables - a list of variable definitions and initial values that should be associated with this step in the system state (optional, see below)
-3. Branch - this optional structure associates a value obtained from the user (see input controls) with a step to branch to.
-There are at least two branch types:
-  * _KeyMap_ - this is a simple set of value-to-step pairs, where values probably map to a set of choices a user may make at this step.
-  * _RangeMap_ - this is a set of rage-to-step pairs that associate a numerical range of some input value with a step ID to move to.
-If the value maps to more than one of the ranges, the first match is used.
-The value is probably one input by a user as part of the interaction with the associated card.

 ## The System State
-The system state is used by the [Presenter](presenter.md), but it's structure is defined as part of the Flow module.
+The system state is used by the [Presenter](presenter.md) component, but its structure is defined as part of the Flow module.
 It stores the current state of a StoryFlows presentation in several namespaces:

 * global - all system-global values are stored here, e.g., the current position
 * sequences - a map of namespaces where individual sequences may create and store values
-* steps - a map of namespaces where individual steps may create and store values
 * named - a map of named shared namespaces that may be created by variable definitions in sequences or steps

 The system state is a single immutable object that may only be modified via _actions_.